 The full list of World Theatre Day Message authors is:-

-This year’s message will be delivered on World Theatre Day inside Wellington Arch, the iconic landmark in the heart of London.
+The message was delivered on World Theatre Day inside Wellington Arch, the iconic landmark in the heart of London.

 Printed copies are available from us in London in English and French and the full message will be available to download here in over 40 languages.